JoBCB/HackingP2_2019/Read_Me_Files/READ_ME_Lois_Simon.md

 Hacking strategies like this could increase the changing value of performing active actions.
 Such as going to the gym.
 The aspect of staying in shape loses its value while the discount aspect get’s prioritised.
 <br> <br />
+<br> <br />
+To me hacking is a strategic planned action focused on behavioural patterns.
+Mainly about the bugs of human existence.
+We find ourselfs in a society build up by structured systems that we assume to rely on.
+I believe that the concept of hacking is a never ending process of evaluationg and questioning these structered systems.

+<br> <br />